Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials

 \ignore{Constructing estimators based on the derived efficient influence function is advantageous since they admit straightforward inference.
 If $\Psi$ is the causal estimand of interest and $\widehat{\Psi}$ is the corresponding estimator based on the EIF denoted $\phi$, then it is possible to show using the central limit theorem:

 }

-\textbf{Which learners to use for doubly/debiased estimators?} The doubly robust (DR) estimators proposed in this paper depend in practice on the choice of learners.
-For non-Bayesian techniques, we recommend either canonical parametric generalized linear models or random forests as a flexible nonparametric alternative.
-We suggest using parametric models when there is strong prior knowledge supporting correct model specification; otherwise, more flexible approaches such as random forests are preferred.
+\textbf{Which learners to use for debiased estimators?} The debiased estimators proposed in this paper depend in practice on the choice of learners.
+For non-Bayesian techniques, we suggest either canonical parametric generalized linear models or random forest, as a flexible nonparametric alternative.
+We suggest using parametric models when there is strong prior knowledge supporting correct model specification; otherwise, more flexible approaches such as random forest may be preferred.
 Alternatively, ensemble learning methods such as the super learner \citep{van2007super} may be employed.

-When the total sample size is relatively small, it may be difficult to leverage flexible, data-driven methods like random forests, and parametric models may be preferred for greater stability.
-In settings without practical positivity violations, we additionally suggest considering Bayesian methods.
+When the total sample size is relatively small, it may be difficult to leverage flexible, data-driven methods like random forest, and parametric models may be preferred for greater stability.
+In settings without practical positivity violations, we suggest considering Bayesian methods.
 When prior knowledge regarding the tree structure (e.g., favoring shallow trees), the distribution of leaf node values (e.g., centered at zero with small variance), and the hyperparameters governing tree depth and leaf regularization is available, BART can be appropriately applied, leveraging its Bayesian framework to balance flexibility and regularization.
-Similarly, when prior knowledge regarding the regression model, the distribution of regression coefficients (e.g., centered priors with specified variance), and the likelihood model (e.g., Gaussian for continuous outcomes or binomial for binary outcomes) is available, Bayesian generalized linear models (GLMs) can be appropriately applied.
+Similarly, when prior knowledge regarding the regression model, the distribution of regression coefficients (e.g., centered priors with specified variance), and the likelihood model (e.g., Gaussian for continuous outcomes or binomial for binary outcomes) is available, Bayesian generalized linear models can be appropriately applied.
 In our simulations we selected a t-distribution with scale and degrees of freedom both equal to $100$ for the regression coefficients.